 Rocephin Side Effects

-Note: This document contains side effect information about ceftriaxone.
-Some of the dosage forms listed on this page may not apply to the brand name Rocephin.
+Note: This page contains side effects data for the generic drug ceftriaxone.
+It is possible that some of the dosage forms included below may not apply to the brand name Rocephin.

 For the Consumer